systemslab/popper-paper/main.md

 ---
-title: "Popper: Making Reproducible Systems Performance Evaluation Practical"
+title: "Popper: Making Systems Performance Evaluation Practical"
 author:
 - name: "Ivo Jimenez, Michael Sevilla, Noah Watkins, Carlos Maltzahn"
   affiliation: "_UC Santa Cruz_"
   email: "`{ivo,msevilla,jayhawk,carlosm}@cs.ucsc.edu`"
 number-of-authors: 1
 abstract: |
+  Independent validation of experimental results in the field of parallel and distributed systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
+In particular, recreating an environment that resembles the original is difficult and time-consuming.
+In this paper we introduce the _Popper Convention_, a set of principles for producing computational research that is easy to validate.
- We introduce the _Popper Convention_, in which we aim to make it easier to generate reproducible research.
-Concretely, we make the case for treating an article as an open source software project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
+  Concretely, we make the case for treating an article as an open source software (OSS) project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
+The main idea behind Popper it's to leverage existing cloud-computing infrastructure and modern OSS development tools in order to produce academic articles that are easy to validate.
+We present a use case in the area of distributed storage systems to illustrate the usefulness of this approach.
+We show how, by following Popper, re-executing experiments becomes a less daunting task and a reviewer can quickly get to the point of getting results with minimal intervention.
 documentclass: ieeetran
 classoption: conference
 ieeetran: true